 - a.
 Retention/non-retention of academic staff personnel. - a.
 Retention/non-retention or tenure of probationary faculty. - b.
 Promotion of faculty. - c.
 Granting of faculty status to academic staff. - d.
 Deliberating on personnel problems with faculty or staff as they arise.
 The committee shall be convened by the chairperson or the Personnel Committee chair (if one is designated) as the need arises.
-Procedures must be in accordance with Wisconsin Open Meeting Laws.

-4. Recruitment Committee
+Procedures must be in accordance with Wisconsin Open Meeting Laws. - 4.
+Recruitment Committee

-The Department may appoint faculty and/or IAS to serve on the Recruitment Committee, whose purpose is to develop and carry out the means to encourage students to major/minor in the Department of Theatre and Dance at UW-L.
+The Department may appoint faculty and/or IAS to serve on the Recruitment Committee, whose purpose is to develop and carry out the means to encourage students to major/minor in the Department of Theatre and Dance at UWL.

-Diversity, Equity and Inclusion (DEI) Advisory Committee The DEI Advisory Committee is comprised of faculty, IAS, and theatre students.
+5 Access and Belonging Advisory Committee

+The Access and Belonging Advisory Committee is comprised of faculty, IAS, and theatre students.
+The committee can consist of up to 4 faculty/IAS and up to 4 student representatives.
+Participation in the committee is voluntary.
 Voting takes places in the fall semester, with each faculty/IAS member serving a 2-year term.
 Student representatives are voted on by theatre students, serving a 1-year term.
 Members may be elected for consecutive terms.
-The committee consists of up to 4 faculty/IAS and up to 4 student representatives.

-The purpose of the DEI Advisory Committee is to investigate and improve department efforts to advocate for access, equity and inclusion for historically marginalized and systematically underserved populations and to look at areas of the program where the department can identify and address these issues.
+The purpose of the Access and Belonging Advisory Committee is to investigate and improve department efforts to advocate for access, equity, and inclusion for faculty/IAS, staff, students, and audiences and to look at areas of the program where the department can identify and address these issues.